-Why not take in a Bollywood* film?
+Why not take in a Bollywood* film in Jaipur?
 Raj Mandir is the place to go for that.
 It’s one of India’s most famous cinemas.
 Built in Art Deco style, it opened in 1976.
 The high-kitsch meringue-shaped auditorium is well worth seeing.

 * “Bollywood”, a word made up from “Bombay” and “Hollywood”, is the name for a genre of popular films made in India in the Hindi language.